-MTH-202 (Set Theory & Logic) or consent of instructor
+[[MTH-302]] (Introduction to Higher Mathematics) or consent of instructor

 MTH-413.
 FUNCTIONS OF SEVERAL VARIABLES Credits: 3

 A modern treatment of calculus of functions of several real variables.
 Topics include: Euclidean spaces, differentiation, integration and manifolds leading to the classical theorems of Green and Stokes.